MarkvanMents/docs/content/developerportal/settings/leave-delete-app.md

----
-title: "Leave & Delete an App"
+# Leave & Delete an App
-parent: "general-settings"
-description: "Describes how to leave, delete, and deactivate an app in the Developer Portal."
-tags: ["app", "delete", "deactivate", "Developer Portal", "Scrum Master"]
----

 ## 1 Introduction